szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 # Making Mistakes

 It is an inevitability to make mistakes while programming.
-Especially when you are first beginning, it is easy to create errors and to write code that acts erratically.
-In fact, we have already made a few mistakes (on purpose) in previous lessons to illustrate the problems that can arise when learning to write a new programming language.
+Especially when you are first beginning, it is easy to create errors and to write code that acts erratically or doesn't work at all.
+In fact, we have already made a few mistakes in previous lessons to illustrate the problems that can arise when learning to work with a new programming language.
 However, you should be aware that even the most seasoned professional programmers make mistakes as well.
 Coding can be a frustrating, laborious task at times, and dealing with errors and bugs is a constant process.
 However, I think you'll also find that coming up with creative ways to address issues that arise in your code can also be a great source of satisfaction.

 Thankfully, programmers have developed many tools and strategies to help us deal with errors.
 In this lesson, we will cover a variety of tools, techniques, and strategies to help you write cleaner code, avoid common programming errors and pitfalls, and generally feel more confident in your ability to address problems.